NEW BEGINNING FOR EASTER

 I am Johannes Schreiter – inventor of the Frankfurter Brett as well as owner of the brand and patent.

-In November 2025, I took over the insolvency assets of the predecessor company and began to bring everything back together.
+In November 2025, I took over the insolvency estate of the predecessor company and began to bring everything back together.

 After initially reopening the shop almost without comment, the biggest problems of the early days are now solved and I want to give an insight into what led to the situation, where we stand today – and how things will proceed from here.